quarkus-qe/quarkus-test-suite/README.md

 Reactive equivalent of the http/rest-client module.
 Exclusions: XML test.
 Reason: https://quarkus.io/blog/resteasy-reactive/#what-jax-rs-features-are-missing

+There are also several scenarios, not covered in resteasy module:
-Additionally, it's include endpoints to check usage of HTTP/2 using REST client over the http and https.
+1. Endpoints to check usage of HTTP/2 using REST client over the http and https.
 HTTP/2 REST client tests check sync and async response by:
 - Two endpoint used by client
 - Eight endpoints used for validation of client request
+2. Reflection-free serialization and deserialization (enabled with special option) and a test to verify that this feature is really enabled.

 ### `http/rest-client-reactive-vanilla`